 Since 2010, Russia has been part of the Eurasian economic integration project with Belarus and Kazakhstan.
 The process, which first materialized in 2010 in the form of the Russia-Belarus-Kazakhstan Customs Union and evolved into the Single Economic Space (SES) in 2012, continued with the launch of the Eurasian Economic Union (EAEU) on January 1, 2015, which currently includes Armenia, Belarus, Kazakhstan, Kyrgyzstan, and Russia.
 The CU/SES/EAEU regulatory body is the Eurasian Economic Commission (EEC), which replaced the initial CU body, the Customs Union Commission, in 2012.
-For details on the EEC structure and authority please see GAIN report RS1478 Eurasian Integration Continues with the Eurasian Economic Union.
+For details on the EEC structure and authority please see GAIN report RS1611 Eurasian Economic Union One Year On.